benmvp/react-workshop/src/redux/02-connect-app-and-store/README.md

 ## Next

 You're done!
 Your code should mirror the [Completed Redux App](../end/).
+Interested in learning more?
+Check out the [React & Redux Testing FUNdamentals workshop](../../testing/), which adds tests for this React application using Redux.

 ## Resources